muratk3n/thirdwave/en/tweets/2020/week20a.md

 That trip is 4200 km long.
 It used 9160.8kWh, a Nexo tank being 210 kWh, that's like 43 tanks.

-"Solar / H2 boat Energy Observer's made a trip from St. Petersburg in Russia to Spitsbergen in Norway on August 10th.
+"[Solar / H2 boat Energy Observer] made a trip from St. Petersburg in Russia to Spitsbergen in Norway on August 10th.
 During the 24-day jaunt, the boat produced 9,160.8kWh of energy, 52 percent of which came from the sun...
 Of the total power, 59 percent propelled the